Peace Corps Prep

 Oldfather Hall 822

-Note: Dr. Ibrahimpašić is also Assistant Professor of Practice & Assistant Director in the Global Studies Program, but Peace Corps Prep is open to Nebraska undergraduates from all majors!
+Note: Dr. Ibrahimpašić is also Associate Professor of Practice & Assistant Director in the Global Studies Program, but Peace Corps Prep is open to Nebraska undergraduates from all majors!

 About Peace Corps Service

 Peace Corps Volunteers spend two years overseas, living and working at the grassroots level to help communities address their most pressing issues: from education and public health to economic development and more.
 Volunteers share their culture with the people they serve, and bring the culture of their host communities back to the U.S. Serving as a Volunteer is a life-changing, life-defining experience and an incomparable career jumpstart.
 Learn more about Peace Corps service by exploring what volunteers do and the many financial, personal, graduate school, and professional benefits of Peace Corps service.
 Browse volunteer openings, contact the Nebraska recruiter, or attend a virtual event.

 Alumni Spotlight Michaela Dreeszen